ZachSaucier/Just-Read/README.md

 ![GUI](http://i.imgur.com/VxsDdnP.png)

-Note that the GUI will only appear for the default theme or themes derived from the default.
+> **Note**: The theme editor GUI will only appear for the default theme or themes derived from the default (that share "default-stylesheet" as part of the file name).

 If you want to further customize the stylesheet or add and use your own, you can click the "openFullStyles" in the GUI or right click the extension button and open the "Options" page (you can also get to this via the Chrome extensions page).
 That will open a page that looks similar to this
 ![Options page](http://i.imgur.com/xXoUpEr.png)